tpitale/staccato/README.md

 end
 ```

-**Results returned will be in an array, where each response is a map to each adapter**
+**Results returned will be in an array, as returned by each adapter in the order the adapters were added.**

 ### HTTP Adapters ###